First Decade (February 11, 1987 to February 10, 1996)

 August 28, 1987

 The most serious attempt to overthrow the Aquino administration is launched by members of the Reform the Armed Forces Movement led by Col. Gregorio Honasan, a former top aide of Defense Secretary Juan Ponce Enrile, with soldiers launching the attack on Malacanang.
-The siege is repelled but several military and civilians, including Aquino’s son Benigno III, are wounded.
+The siege is repelled, but several military personnel and civilians, including Aquino’s son Benigno III, are wounded.

 Rebel soldiers also seize parts of Villamor Airbase, three TV stations in Manila, military camps in Pampanga and Cebu, and the airport in Legazpi City.